amauriciogonzalez/Inkwell/README.md

 # Inkwell
-A React Application that functions as a cognitive behavioral therapy journal, capable of creating, reading, updating, and deleting entries, to help users challenge negative thoughts and behaviors that may be contributing to their emotional distress.
+A web-application using the React library that functions as a cognitive behavioral therapy journal, capable of creating, reading, updating, and deleting entries, to help users challenge negative thoughts and behaviors that may be contributing to their emotional distress.
 It involves recording thoughts, feelings, and behaviors in guided journal entries to help track patterns and gain insights into how to change negative thought patterns and behaviors.